LightAndLight/lightandlight.github.io/posts/2023-05-27-gear-acquisition-syndrome.md

   lead to [avoidance](https://en.wikipedia.org/wiki/Avoidance_coping)[^ugh-fields], and "gear acquisition" temporarily masks these emotions with a burst of excitement.

-On my creative journey I've developed some heuristics to avoid GAS.
-Being heuristics, they don't always work, and being fallible, I don't always follow them.
-I still think they're important ways to deal with the problem.
+## What to do about it?

+I have some [heuristics](https://en.wikipedia.org/wiki/Heuristic) to avoid GAS.
+I don't always follow them (but I hope that writing them down will increase my accountability to the idea), and being heuristics they necessarily don't work for every situation.
+I'll present them here as advice to my future selves.

-* Do the thing a lot without acquiring any gear
+### Do the thing a lot

-  I have to demonstrate a commitment to the activity before I think about buying anything to support it.
+Demonstrate a commitment to the activity before you think about buying anything to support it.
 I place a lot of weight on [enjoying the process](https://blog.ielliott.io/learning-a-craft#find-joy-in-the-process), and when trying something new it's easy to confuse the excitement of novelty with enjoyment of the activity.
 New toys compounds this.
-  In the beginning it's more important to make a habit out of the activity, or discover that I don't actually like it.
+In the beginning it's more important to make a habit out of the activity, or discover that you don't actually like it.

 Example: You've just started rock climbing with friends.
 Use the rental shoes at the climbing gym for a few months before buying your own.

+### Wear it out

+One measure of commitment to an activity is whether you're wearing out my gear and using up your materials.
+It's important that this stays a *measure*, rather than a *target*, in the sense of [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law): "When a measure becomes a target, it ceases to be a good measure."

+Example: You use your cheap stand mixer at least twice a week and it's starting to fall apart.
+It's time to think about getting a higher-quality model.

+### Keep it simple
-* If you physically need gear to do the thing, get the cheapest gear possible with the least research

-  The "least research" part is important.
-As a beginner I can't actually percieve most of the differences between similar tools.
-Perceptual ability and taste only develop as my skills improve.
-It's easy to get caught in ["analysis paralysis"](https://en.wikipedia.org/wiki/Analysis_paralysis) between gear that would be indistinguishable in practise.
+If you physically need gear to do the thing, start with cheap gear and keep research to the minimum.
+As a beginner you can't percieve most of the differences between similar tools.
+Perceptual ability and taste only develop as your skills improve.
+It's easy to get caught in ["analysis paralysis"](https://en.wikipedia.org/wiki/Analysis_paralysis), comparing gear that would be indistinguishable to you in practise.

 Example: You want to learn guitar.
 Use the crappy hand-me-down that your friend is giving away instead of buying your favourite player's signature model.

-* Wear it out

-  One measure of commitment to an activity is whether I'm wearing out my gear and using up my materials[^goodharts-law].

-  TODO: more

-  Example: You use your cheap stand mixer at least twice a week and it's starting to fall apart.
-It's time to think about getting a higher-quality model.

-* A new tool should feel more relieving than exciting
+### Relief over excitement

-  As I become committed to an activity and improve my skills, I can start to notice *real* flaws and limitations in my current tools.
-These are no reason to stop doing the thing, and I can continue to improve without addressing them.
-My experience suggests *specific* properties I'd need from a different tool to overcome the limitations of my current one.
-Crappy gear or not, I am going to do the thing anyway.
-So when I finally get the better tool, I feel relief from the benefits of using it, rather than excitement or "inspiration" *to* use it.
+As you become committed to an activity and your skills improve, you will start to notice *real* flaws and limitations in your current tools.
+These are no reason to stop doing the thing, and you can usually continue to improve without addressing them.
+At this point the experience you've gained will suggest *specific* properties you need from a different tool to overcome the limitations of your current one.
+Crappy gear or not, you are going to do the thing anyway.
+So when you finally get the better tool, you mostly feel relief from the benefits of using it, rather than excitement or "inspiration"
+*to* use it.

 Example: Having played tennis weekly for the past 6 months with clunky hire racquets, you appreciate how light and responsive your new one feels while playing.

-P.S.
+## Postscript

-When I told my girlfriend my girlfriend about "Gear Acquisition Syndrome", she taught me a Chinese phrase that has a similar meaning: "<span lang="zh">差生文具多</span>", which literally means "the poor student has lots of stationary".
-It's inspired by a hypothetical student who is not studying enough, so to motivate themselves they go shopping for stationary (instead of studying).
+When I told my girlfriend about "Gear Acquisition Syndrome", she taught me a Chinese phrase that has a similar meaning: "<span lang="zh">差生文具多</span>", which literally means "the poor student has lots of stationery".
+It's inspired by a hypothetical student who is not studying enough, so to get more motivation they go shopping for stationery (instead of studying).
 A student who does well, on the other hand, can study at any time with the simplest of materials.
-The phrase is a meme on the Chinese internet and we watched a few funny videos about gym-goers with too much fitness gear, home cooks with too many pots, and so on.
+The phrase is an internet meme in China and we watched a few funny videos about gym-goers with too much fitness gear, home cooks with too many pots, and so on.

 [^ugh-fields]: See also: ["Ugh Fields"](https://www.lesswrong.com/posts/EFQ3F6kmt4WHXRqik/ugh-fields)
-[^goodharts-law]: It's important that this stays a *measure*, rather than a *target*, in the sense of [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law):

-    > "When a measure becomes a target, it ceases to be a good measure"